bogwonch/bogwonch.github.io/_posts/2016-03-28-hearthstone.markdown

 They never expected so many people to join the ship, never mind whole villages of refugees.
 Someone has been using towels as backdrops for ebay pictures; someone else has been wrapping corpses and orc heads in them.

-They've found a universe with a very high density of towels, and a ship carrying at least XX of them.
+They've found a universe with a very high density of towels, and a ship carrying at least 13 of them.
 Luckilly they've found a universe with towels, and you're going to be beamed stealthilly onto a ship carrying them.
 Your mission is to get as many as you can, then get off the ship somehow where the pod will take you back.